NicoleColgan/link_detection_bot/README.md

 ### Future
 - spit broken links to csv (Oisin or nicole - not sure)
+- Check not only if theyre 404s but if the link exists period

 ## notes:
 - It should periodically crawling page (recursively eg follow a docs links link...)